 The department understands that your information is important, and we take steps to protect it and keep it secure.
 We take this obligation very seriously and we constantly review our security to make sure that the information we hold is properly protected.

-All departmental staff must complete regular training, so that they understand their obligations.
+All departmental staff must complete regular privacy and information security training.